hl7au/au-fhir-erequesting/input/pagecontent/index.md

 *Figure 1: FHIR RESTful interactions*
 <br/>

+*Note*: AU eRequesting Actor interactions will transition with the introduction of the Task resource, which will become central to fulfilment.

 ### AU eRequesting typical sequence

 The AU eRequesting Placer actor can create and update ServiceRequest details by calling the AU eRequesting Server actor.